ambimorph/malaprop/README.rst

 with a corresponding correction file starting like this.
 The numbers index the sentence, token, and *subtoken* positions.

-(The subtoken positions are all '0' in this example, but refer to tokens that are considered separate even though they occur within the same whitespace bounded-string.
+(The subtoken positions are all '0' in this example, but refer to tokens that are considered separate even though they occur within the same whitespace-bounded string.
 For example the if the string "(I'm not sure)" occurred in the text, it would be interpreted as the following three tokens: ["(I'm", "not", "sure)"], and the following subtokens: [["(", "I", "'m"], ["not"], ["sure", ")"]].
 This allows subtoken analysis while preserving the original boundaries.
 Details in the `recluse`_ package.):

 ---